Gillibrand introduces legislation to create direct supply chain between farms and food banks

 The Food Bank Access to Farm Fresh Produce Act Will Connect Food Banks’ Demand With Farmers’ Supply

-WASHINGTON, D.C. — U.S. Senator Kirsten Gillibrand, member of the Senate Agriculture Committee, will hold a video press conference call to announce legislation that will address disruptions in the food supply chain caused by the coronavirus pandemic and directly connect farms to food banks.
-As restaurants, hotels, schools, and other food service entities cease operations to combat the COVID-19 pandemic, reports have emerged that millions of pounds of produce have been left to rot in fields.
+WASHINGTON, D.C. — Today, U.S. Senator Kirsten Gillibrand, member of the Senate Agriculture Committee, introduced legislation to address disruptions in the food supply chain caused by the coronavirus pandemic and directly connect farms to food banks.
+As restaurants, hotels, schools, and other food service entities cease operations to combat the COVID-19 pandemic, reports have emerged that millions of pounds of produce have been left to rot.
 Meanwhile, food banks across the country are facing unprecedented demand, as millions of newly unemployed Americans now face food insecurity.
-The Food Bank Access to Farm Fresh Produce Act will provide needed support to food banks as they continue to serve the surge of jobless Americans, while also supporting struggling farmers who lack buyers for their produce.
+The Food Bank Access to Farm Fresh Produce Act would provide needed support to food banks as they continue to serve the surge of jobless Americans, while also supporting struggling farmers who lack buyers for their produce.

+“Like many Americans dealing with the economic fallout from the COVID-19 outbreak, farmers in New York and across the country are struggling to make ends meet,” said Senator Gillibrand.
+“The Food Bank Access to Farm Fresh Produce Act will not only provide them with a new chain of potential buyers, but it will put money directly in their pockets by cutting out middlemen and will deliver fresh, nutritious fruits and vegetables to millions of Americans facing food insecurity.
+This important bill will stimulate the farm economy and strengthen the health of Americans.
+I’m proud to introduce this legislation and will fight for its inclusion in the next relief package.”

+More than 30 million Americans are currently jobless due to the coronavirus pandemic and many are struggling to put food on the table.
+According to Feeding America, a leading hunger relief organization, demand at food banks has surged by 70%.
+Today, with food banks facing mile-long lines, the need for resources to feed hungry Americans is greater than ever.
+The Food Bank Access to Farm Fresh Produce Act would meet this demand by giving food banks the power to purchase excess specialty crops — including fruits, vegetables, tree nuts, and dried fruits, which are easily stored and processed by food banks — directly from farmers.